 Sample Social Media Captions

-• Starting a conversation can help save a life.
 Studies show people who are having thoughts of suicide feel relief when someone asks about them in a caring way.
-Learn more about how to help support someone you care about through a crisis at nami.org/suicidepreventionmonth.
+Learn more on how you can support someone through a crisis at nami.org/suicidepreventionmonth.

 Join our movement to advocate for a better mental health care system by signing up for advocacy alerts and taking action when opportunities arise in your community.